transomjs/transomjs.github.io/_docs/index.md

 ---

 ### Introduction
-TransomJS is a framework for building REST APIs with Javascript.
+TransomJS is a library for building REST APIs with Javascript.
 You tell it what you want with configuration details and it does the heavy lifting for you.
+You get to write your custom code and add it to the API.
 A REST API developed using TransomJS API will consist of three primary components: Configuration, Core & Plugins.

 #### Configuration